 Supply Chain Management

 Supply Chain Management is a high-demand career field comprised of people and businesses that design, procure, manufacture, warehouse, transport, and dispose of goods or services.
-Those who work in supply chain actively manage these interactions to meet customer requirements.
+Those who work in the supply chain actively manage these interactions to meet customer requirements.
 If you’re good at organizing details, recognizing connections, thinking efficiently, and streamlining processes, industries need people like you for jobs in supply chain management.
 You can be part of a team that ensures a smooth flow through the entire production, storage, and delivery process.

 ECC's program will teach you the skills and expertise you need to thrive in a wide range of supply chain roles within the warehouse, manufacturing, logistics, and/or transportation sectors of industry.

 According to the U.S. Bureau of Labor Statistics, positions for first-line supervisors of helpers, laborers, and material movers are anticipated to grow 8 percent through 2026.
 You can join this growing field by studying supply chain management at ECC!
+The median wage for supply chain managers can be found on Elgin's Career Coach site.

 Associate of Applied Science Degree